Translate

 Jewish Male Circumcision At 8 Days Old

 Israelite rituals that preceded the Old Testament were transcribed into it and many have been retained through the ages including by today's contemporary Orthodox Jews.
 For example; post wedding celebrations are held by families and friends each day for seven days, the practice was first described by Jacob's father-in-law.
-Or male circumcision on the eight day after birth was instituted by Abraham for his son Isaac.
+Or male circumcision on the eighth day after birth was instituted by Abraham for his son Isaac.
 Or the passage of Levite priesthood that continues to be passed from father to son in todays Jewish communities.
 Each of these rituals began hundreds of years before Moses transcribed the Old Testament.
 Ongoing practice of Biblical traditions underlie the authenticity of orthodox Judaism.

 One such glaring example relates temple worship and was recently discovered in a stone temple carved in the bedrock of Mount Moriah's eastern slope - we will call this complex Temple Zero since it precedes Jerusalem's First and Second Temple.
-Carbon dated evidence from the bedrock surface proves that Temple Zero has not been used for worship after1535 BCE around the time Jacobs Family emigrated from the region.
+Carbon dated evidence from the bedrock surface proves that Temple Zero was not used for worship after1535 BCE, at the time Jacobs Family emigrated from the region.
 The small number of artifacts discovered in Temple Zero and their periods obfuscated clues as too how the site was originally used, but its original Middle Bronze Age, bedrock bound, features strongly relate to Biblical writings, Jewish laws, customs and traditions.

-videos captures the recent tour of Temple Zero
+videos captured on the recent tour of Temple Zero

 The most essential and uniquely Jewish feature, is Temple Zero's western orientation, precisely defined by the altar platform (Room 1 above) and matzevah (room 4).
-No other Middle Bronze Age cultic structure, with a western orientation, exists in Israel.
+No other Middle Bronze Age cultic structure with a western orientation exists in Israel.
 All other cults, of this time, faced east to pay homage to the sun.
 Monotheism, attributed to Abraham and the high priest of Salem, Malchi-Tzedek to whom Abraham tithed, turned against the sun.

 More than six hundred years later this orientation found its way into the western facing structure and priestly practices in the Holy of Holies of the Tabernacle that Moses built, then into Jerusalem's permanent Temples.
 Finally synagogues of the world expressed this by facing prayer structures toward the Temple Mount in Jerusalem and priestly services turned their backs to the entrance.
 The cultic origins of Christianity enshrined the orientation of its priests and altars toward the rising sun in the east and in modern churches priests face toward the entrance.